github/codeql/docs/codeql/ql-language-reference/ql-language-specification.rst

 A module definition extends the current module's declared module environment with a mapping from the module name to the module definition.

-QL files consist of simply a module body without a name and surrounding braces:
+QL files and QLL files consist of simply a module body without a name and surrounding braces:

 ::

    ql ::= moduleBody

-QL files define a module corresponding to the file, whose name is the same as the filename.
+QL files and QLL files define a module corresponding to the file, whose name is the same as the filename.

 Kinds of modules
 ~~~~~~~~~~~~~~~~

 A module may be:

--  A *file module*, if it is defined implicitly by a QL file.
+-  A *file module*, if it is defined implicitly by a QL file or a QLL file.
--  A *query module*, if it is defined by a QL file.
+-  A *query module*, if it is defined implicitly by a QL file.
 -  A *library module*, if it is not a query module.

 A query module must contain one or more queries.